- Start date: August

 If you’re a national of an English speaking country recognised by UK Visa and Immigrations (please check most up-to-date list on the Home Office website) or you have successfully completed an academic qualification (at least equivalent to a UK bachelor's degree) in any of these countries, then you do not need to present any additional evidence.

-If you are from a country not recognised as an English speaking country by the United Kingdom Vis and Immigration (UKVI), please check our English requirements before making your application.
+If you are from a country not recognised as an English speaking country by the United Kingdom Visa and Immigrations (UKVI), please get in touch before making your application.

 Please note that IELTS is not equivalent to a Higher (SCQF Level 6) English qualification.
 These are two separate requirements.
 In order to meet the PGDE entry requirements you will be required to have both or equivalent.

-Upon successful completion, you will be able to progress to this degree course at the
+Upon successful completion, you will be able to progress to this degree course at the University of Strathclyde.

 Fees & funding